kdevoe/battleship/README.md

 # battleship
-Memetic Algorithms for Search Hueristic Optimization in the Board Game Battleship
+Memetic Algorithms for Search Heuristic Optimization of the Board Game Battleship